Golf Tutorials

 Unlike a traditional tournament round that can take over four hours, the Hero Challenge wraps up in about an hour.
 It pits a small group of the world’s best professional golfers - and often a few high-profile celebrities - against each other in a fun, pressure-free format.

-The unique format and A-list guests on the line-up
+The Unique Format and A-list Guests on the Line-up

 The format often changes from year to year, but it usually centers around a single, custom-built hole.
 This is frequently a breathtaking par-3 over water at the host course, like the Albany in the Bahamas.
 The players might compete in a knockout-style bracket or a closest-to-the-pin contest.
 The person who performs the best on this single hole takes home the trophy and bragging rights.

 What makes the Hero Challenge a must-watch is its relaxed atmosphere.
 You'll see pros sharing jokes, mic'd up and talking to a live TV audience, and trying trick shots they'd never consider in a major.
 It's an opportunity to see their personalities shine through.
-Over the years, stars of the sport from Jordan Spieth to Justin Thomas, and popular celebrities have joined the lineup, all in the spirit of good fun and even better cause.
+Over the years, stars of the sport from Jordan Spieth to Justin Thomas, and popular celebrities have joined the lineup, all in the spirit of good fun and an even better cause.

 Hero Challenge vs. Hero World Challenge: Clearing Up the Confusion